dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 }
 ```

-I use [@unpic/placeholder](https://github.com/ascorbic/unpic-placeholder) to transform the [blurhash](https://blurha.sh/) into a style object that I pass as a prop to the [@unpic/react](https://github.com/ascorbic/unpic-img) component that I use for responsive images.
+I use [@unpic/placeholder](https://github.com/ascorbic/unpic-placeholder) to transform the [blurhash](https://blurha.sh/) into a style object that I pass as a prop to the [@unpic/react](https://github.com/ascorbic/unpic-img) `Image` component that I use for responsive images.

-I get the [blurhash](https://blurha.sh/) from the JSON file I generated with my package on line 18.
+I get the [blurhash](https://blurha.sh/) from the JSON file I generated with my package on line 18 of the above code sample.

-The `blurhashToGradientCssObject` function will return the style object from the blurhash on line 22.
+The `blurhashToGradientCssObject` function will return the style object from the [blurhash](https://blurha.sh/) on line 22.

 The rendered `img` tag and style attribute will look something like this: